nekudocom/shiny_geoip/README.md

 ## Required Changes to Legacy Integrations

-As of November 5th 2018 the API available at geoip.nekudo.com will be discontinued.
+As of October 8th 2018 the API available at geoip.nekudo.com will be discontinued.
 To keep using our new, still free IP to location API you will be required to follow 2 simple steps:

 1. Register for a free ipapi API Key